andyjost/Sprite/docs/source/Quickstart.rst

 Quick Build
 ===========

-Ensure Python, PAKCS, and icurry are in your PATH, and that their versions are :ref:`compatible <Introduction/ExternalSoftware:Compatibility>` with Sprite.
-Then configure and stage Sprite:

 .. code-block:: bash

     ./configure
-    make stage
+    make

-This creates an installation of Sprite at ``$ROOT/install``, where ROOT refers the Sprite repository root.
-To run the examples below prepend ``$ROOT/install/bin`` to your PATH.
+This installs Sprite under ``install/``.
+To run the examples below prepend ``install/bin`` to your PATH or use fully-qualified names.

 Running Curry Programs
 ======================